amabdulr/CNWG/ReviewYourChunks.md

 ---
-### Short Descrition Rules
+### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) with "This section lists…”.
+  -  Short description should be 1–2 sentences (20–50 words) begins with "This topic outlines the…"
-Example:  This section lists..
+  -  Example: This topic outlines the …
+  -  Example: Consider these guidelines when
 ---

 ### Chunk Organization Rules